 You want to wake up your dormant lawn right before growing season.
 For cool-season grasses, you can wake up your lawn in early fall or early spring, as those are two very important fertilizing times in your lawn care.
 Your lawn needs to be alive, awake, and growing to maximize the effects of fertilizer.
 For warm-season grasses, your lawn should wake in late spring and early summer to begin your lawn care regimen.
 It’s best to wait for some signs of life before you mess with a dormant lawn, but there are ways to revive grass effectively!

 The first step in waking up a dormant lawn is water!
 Just like the water test checks for new life, starting your lawn care routine with water will help your lawn begin to show signs of life so you can move on to your other steps.
 As we mentioned, you should never fertilize, aerate, or seed a dormant lawn.
 Wait until the effects of watering take hold before you move on to other steps.
 Start by watering your lawn two to three times a week for about 20 minutes.
 Keep an eye on the growth before you increase your watering time, as too much water too early can lead to disease.

 Once your lawn shows signs of green or growth, even in patches, there are a few lawn care steps you can take to fully wake up your dormant lawn.
 The first step is to aerate your lawn.
-Whether you use a push aeration tool or hand poke your holes, introducing fresh air can speed up the growing process.
 Your soil has been tightly holding onto moisture and nutrients, which can cause compaction.
 Aerating your lawn will allow your grass roots to soak in water, sunlight, and absorb your fertilizer.